TariffRefundSolutions

 Most importers don't track liquidation dates internally.
 Customs brokers can pull entry summaries from the Automated Commercial Environment (ACE), or Tariff Refund Solutions can pull them under Power of Attorney as part of a free eligibility review.

 Free eligibility review.
-We pull your ACE entry data, classify each entry by liquidation status, and tell you which pathway (PSC, protest, CIT, or all three) preserves the most refund.
+We pull your ACE entry data, classify each entry by liquidation status, and tell you which pathway (CAPE, PSC, protest, CIT, or all four) preserves the most refund.

 Start your eligibility review →